MODULE 1 – FORENSIC ENGINEERING

 Introduction to explosions and basic parameters includes the fundamentals of explosions, basic parameters, determination of point of ignition and energy consideration.

 "The act of burning," is called combustion.
-For example, combustion of fallen leaves and trees that, if not quenched immediately, can consequence in a forest fire.
-Module will introduce you to Introduction, the combustion process, acid production, carbon monoxide, duel fuel furnaces and over pressurization.
+For example, combustion of fallen leaves and trees that are not quenched immediately, can consequence in a forest fire.
+Module will introduce you to introduction, the combustion process, acid production, carbon monoxide, duel fuel furnaces and over pressurization.

-Chemical reaction present a very substantial threat due to their potential to generate fires. module explains the fire and ignition energy sources, initial reconnoiter the low point, fall down, centroid method, fire spread, sequential analysis, ignition energy source and combination of methods,
+Chemical reaction present a very substantial threat due to their potential to generate fires.
+This module explains the fire and ignition energy sources, types of fire, initial reconnoiter the low point, fall down, centroid method, fire spread, sequential analysis, ignition energy source and combination of methods.

 It is the analysis of fire connected incidents.
 Module would be introducing you to the basic problem facing the arsonist, usual physical characteristics of an arson fire, secondary characteristics, arsonist profile, and chemical analysis.